 BANKING IN EUROPE:

-The European Banking Federation (EBF) has published Facts & Figures 2021, its annual update on the banking sector in Europe.
-Building on 2020 data by the European Central Bank (ECB), the statistical publication provides users with a unique perspective on the structure, performance, lending, and deposits trends in European banking alongside a country-by-country overview.
+The European Banking Federation (EBF) has published Facts & Figures 2022, its annual update on the banking sector in Europe.
+Building on 2021 data from the European Central Bank (ECB), the statistical publication provides users with a unique perspective on the structure, performance, lending, and deposit trends in European banking alongside a country-by-country overview.